 The Avengers: Earth's Mightiest Heroes

-This version of the Masters of Evil were brought together by Enchantress under the orders of Loki.
+This version of the Masters of Evil was brought together by Enchantress under the orders of Loki.
 Baron Heinrich Zemo is enlisted to the team by Enchantress and Executioner in the episode "Living Legend".
 Wonder Man is added to the team when he is promised he will be returned to normal in the episode "Everything is Wonderful".
 Crimson Dynamo is recruited off screen and is shown in "Gamma World part 2" when they enlist Abomination.
 In the episode "The Masters of Evil" Zemo leads the team in taking out the Avengers members one by one.
 Eventually only Black Panther, Hawkeye, and Ant-man are left.
 Black Panther and Hawkeye distract the Masters of Evil while Ant-man gets some items from his lab.
 Eventually the rest of the Avengers are free and almost defeat the Masters of Evil until Zemo tells Echantress to get them to Arnim Zola's lab.
 The Masters of Evil return with new members Living Laser, Chemistro, and Grey Gargoyle(it is implied he is killed by Executioner) in the episode "This Hostage Earth".
 They plan to use the Norn Stones to make Earth one with the various Asgardian Kingdoms.
 It is revealed that Enchantress has been working for Loki and is betrayed by Zemo.
 The Masters of Evil are defeated yet again.
 The Masters of Evil appear yet again in the episode "Acts of Vengeance".
 Enchantress plans to get revenge on Zemo and his Masters of Evil.
 She turned Chemistro to gold, killed Arnim Zola, and Trapped Living Laser in his light form thus leaving Zemo, Wonder Man, Abomination, and Crimson Dynamo left.
 They team up with the Avengers to defeat Enchantress.
 In the end Wonder Man and Enchantress disappear after being enveloped in the power of the Norn Stones and Zemo, Abomination, Crimson Dynamo, and Executioner remanded in Prison 42.

 A version of the Masters of Evil appear, lead by Dr. Doom.
 The members of this Masters of Evil are Baron Mordo, Ultron, Enchantress, Loki, Arcade, Attuma, Bullseye, Byrrah, Crimson Dynamo, Executioner, Fin Fang Foom, Lizard, MODOK, Mysterio, Radioactive Man, Rhino, Scorpion, Shocker, Tiger Shark, Warlord Krang, Winter Soldier, and the Wrecking Crew.
 Mandrin, Grey Gargoyle, Dragon Man, and Ultimo were former members of this version of the Masters of Evil, but left when Mandrin tried to take control of the team and failed.